List of birds of Martinique

 This is a list of the bird species recorded in Martinique.
 Martinique is an overseas department of France located in the Windward Islands, part of the Lesser Antilles in the Caribbean.
 The avifauna of Martinique included a total of 240 species according to Bird Checklists of the World as of July 2022.
 Of them, 17 have been introduced by humans and 148 are rare or accidental.
-One existing species is endemic, one species has been extirpated, and another is believed to be extinct.
+Two existing species are endemic, one species has been extirpated, and another is believed to be extinct.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.
 French names in parentheses are also from the Check-list.

 The following tags have been used to highlight several categories.
 The tags and notes on population status are also from Bird Checklists of the World.